-- 138. Steven Greene is a 26-year-old Black male diagnosed with post-traumatic stress disorder ("PTSD"), ADD, and an injured hip.
-He lives in Community Access housing and receives Social Security Disability benefits. - 139.
-On May 6, 2020, at approximately 12:30 a.m., armed NYPD officers and EMS personnel arrived at Mr. Greene's apartment in response to an "EDP with gun" call to 911. - 140.
+- 146. Steven Greene is a 26-year-old Black male diagnosed with post-traumatic stress disorder ("PTSD"), ADD, and an injured hip.
+He lives in Community Access housing and receives Social Security Disability benefits. - 147.
+On May 6, 2020, at approximately 12:30 a.m., armed NYPD officers and EMS personnel arrived at Mr. Greene's apartment in response to an "EDP with gun" call to 911. - 148.
 One of the Defendant officers whose name is not yet known stated that Mr. Greene's social worker had called them, and that they were there to "check on him."
-The Defendant Officer informed Mr. Greene that Mr. Greene would need to talk to the NYPD's Emergency Services Unit. - 141.
-Mr. Greene responded that he understood. - 142.
-The ESU personnel then asked him if he was suicidal. - 143.
+Upon information and belief, the 911 call was not made by a social worker, but rather was made by Mr. Greene's ex-girlfriend as a means to harass him.
+The Defendant Officer informed Mr. Greene that Mr. Greene would need to talk to the NYPD's Emergency Services Unit. - 149.
+Mr. Greene responded that he understood. - 150.
+The Emergency Services Unit personnel then asked him if he was suicidal. - 151.
 Mr. Greene stated he was not suicidal, did not tell anyone he was suicidal, and did not have medical problems.
+Mr. Greene did nothing to suggest that he was having a mental health crisis and did not conduct himself in a manner that could be considered likely to result in serious harm to himself or others.
 At no time was Mr. Greene in possession of a gun nor was there ever a gun present in his apartment.

-- 144. Nonetheless, the EMS employee said that, because an unidentified social worker had reported Mr. Greene was suicidal, they had to take him to the hospital.
-Upon information and belief, the 911 call was not made by a social worker, but rather was made by Mr. Greene's exgirlfriend as a means to harass him. - 145.
-Mr. Greene had been on the phone with his fiancé when NYPD and EMS arrived, and he resumed talking with her. - 146.
-An NYPD officer took Mr. Greene's phone and began speaking with Mr. Greene's fiancé, who told the officer that Mr. Greene was not suicidal. - 147.
-Mr. Greene stated he did not want to go to the hospital and walked back inside his apartment. - 148.
+- 152. Nonetheless, the Emergency Services Unit personnel said that, because what they believed to be an unidentified social worker had reported Mr. Greene was suicidal, they had to take him to the hospital. - 153.
+Mr. Greene had been on the phone with his fiancé when NYPD and EMS arrived, and he resumed talking with her. - 154.
+An NYPD officer took Mr. Greene's phone and began speaking with Mr. Greene's fiancé, who told the officer that Mr. Greene was not suicidal. - 155.
+Mr. Greene stated he did not want to go to the hospital and walked back inside his apartment. - 156.
 The officers then followed Mr. Greene into his apartment and began grabbing him.

-Mr. Greene asked them to stop touching him. - 149.
-Mr. Greene became increasingly anxious and told the officers he had PTSD, ADD, and an injured hip, and repeatedly asked the officers to stop touching him. - 150.
-The officers handcuffed Mr. Greene and dragged him against his will down the steps, forcing him out of his apartment. - 151.
-Rather than de-escalate the interactions, the officers and the EMTs then forced Mr. Greene onto a gurney and strapped him down. - 152.
-EMTs and Defendant officers placed Mr. Greene inside an ambulance. - 153.
+Mr. Greene asked them to stop touching him. - 157.
+Mr. Greene became increasingly anxious and told the officers he had PTSD, ADD, and an injured hip, and repeatedly asked the officers to stop touching him. - 158.
+The officers handcuffed Mr. Greene and dragged him against his will down the steps, forcing him out of his apartment. - 159.
+Rather than de-escalate the interactions, the officers and the EMSs then forced Mr. Greene onto a gurney and strapped him down. - 160.
+EMSs and Defendant officers placed Mr. Greene inside an ambulance. - 161.
 Inside the ambulance, Mr. Greene repeatedly said that the stretcher straps and handcuffs were too tight and that his arms felt numb, but the EMS personnel refused to loosen the straps or cuffs.